Skip to content

 Write-Host "ANTHROPIC_API_KEY: $env:ANTHROPIC_API_KEY"

-# Should output empty
+# Should output nothing

 5. Restart Claude Code: